 You may see the same message again on the ‘API Usage’ page of the user Dashboard.

 A screenshot is taken from https://aviationstack.com/usage

-Running out of API calls shouldn’t be a major issue unless you are running on a limited plan.
-Some cases can cause serious problems for your application or website.
+Running out of API calls can cause serious problems for your application or website.
 It might even cause it to go offline indefinitely.
-If you are running thin on API calls, you might want to consider the following ways on how to prevent this from happening.
+If you are running thin on API calls, you might want to consider the following ways to prevent this from happening.

 Once your usage exceeds the number of API calls, there are two options:

 If you are working with a paid plan, then you are probably already familiar with your API rate limit status.
-However, if you are working with a free account, then you will likely be encountering the API rate limit for the first time.
+However, if you are working with a free account, then you are likely encountering the API rate limit for the first time.